ValeriaGart/so_long/README.md

 First of all I used the graphical library provided by 42 codding school.

-The maps for games you cn find in the maps folder.
+The maps for games you can find in the maps folder.
 There are some of created by me, but you may ofc add yours!
 The symbols for those are:

 ```
 0 for an empty space,